jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp.rst

 Provided Files
 ==============

-`Files containing JSON formatter TSP instances can be found on the github repository <https://github.com/jameshughes89/cs4XX-EvolutionaryComputation/tree/main/resources/tsp>`_
+`Files containing JSON formatted TSP instances can be found on the github repository <https://github.com/jameshughes89/cs4XX-EvolutionaryComputation/tree/main/resources/tsp>`_

 The instances were originally obtained from `TSPLIB <http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/>`_ but were parsed to be in an easier to work with format --- JSON.